 A Horse Named Ray-Ray is a collection of stories about the special bond between girls and horses, and highlights a few of the many challenges of competitive trail riding.
 Imagine keeping your horse calm as you’re handed an open umbrella, riding through bouncing balloons, or over a flapping tarp.
+We wanted the illustrations to express the trust and teamwork, joy and friendship involved, as well as the diversity of riders and horses from all over the world.
+Sketched in pencil first, finished in Photoshop.

 The author’s sister, Jenn, rode horses when she was young, but suffered a brain aneurysm as an adult.
 It was her brother’s creation and repetition of these stories that helped in restoring her memory.